-In calculating the performance of the portfolios within a composite, GIPS require firms to use a total rate of return.
-A total return includes income and realized and unrealized gains and losses.
+In calculating the performance of the portfolios within a composite, the GIPS standards require firms to use a total rate of return.
+Total return includes income and realised and unrealised gains and losses.

-Norges Bank Investment Management includes income and realized and unrealized gains and losses when calculating performance.
+Norges Bank Investment Management includes income and realised and unrealised gains and losses when calculating performance.